mhorpheus/test/DFIR-SpinUp.md

 ### Environment for Data Sharing with a Client
 Remote Evidence Collection, together with all supporting materials, is documented on the [Digital Evidence](DFIR-Digital-Evidence.md) page.
-Evidence Delivery in most of the cases is performed over the Internet, using one or more of below methods:
+Evidence Delivery in most of the cases is performed over the Internet.
+The best option is when Client shares evidence using their own infrastructure.
+However, often they do not have sufficient capabilities.
+For this reason XFIR can offer to use one or more of below methods.
 1. dedicated IBM Box folder for evidence upload (this is not same as the case IBM Box folder created above):
 	- is an ultimate target for evidence - all evidence should be finally put into this folder,
 	- maximum file size: 32 GB,